 And it’s an interesting prison, this Utah State Penitentiary, in which Darnell is being held.
 Staffing is an issue.
 One guard, Horton, is on such good terms with Darnell that he lends him his own books and the prisoner knows him well enough to chide him for not asking a particular woman out.
 There are six staff in the control room at one point - none watching the security camera footage, but four watching basketball (perhaps that’s not so incredible) and two listening to audio cassette tapes sent by and to the prisoners.
 Now, I don’t know anything about prisons in Utah, but to have two staff resources tied up listening to these tapes seems extravagant.
 Why not make everyone write letters, like the rest of the world?

-Anyhow, this task is a top priority because one guard (whom we know is nasty because he blows Darnell a nasty kiss and later whacks a prisoner on the head with a baton when the prisoner is pleading not to be taken off to his execution) has to stay back after his shift and miss the game he wanted to go to, just to scrutinise these tapes.
+Anyhow, this task is a top priority because another guard, Parker (whom we know is nasty because he blows Darnell a nasty kiss and later whacks a prisoner on the head with a baton when the prisoner is pleading not to be taken off to his execution), has to stay back after his shift and miss the game he wanted to go to, just to scrutinise these tapes.
 He’s not happy.. and when it’s suggested that he cause trouble for Darnell by putting the wrong tapes in the wrong envelopes, he does so gleefully.
 Soon afterwards, one tape comes back threatening Darnell with all sorts of horrible things.
 But who sent it?
 Steph?
 Gloria?
 Lita?
 Judith?
 Darnell is on intimate terms with each of them and has their voices all on tape, but strangely can’t distinguish one voice from the others.